FPIs Turn Net Sellers After A Day

 ADVERTISEMENT

-Overseas investors in Indian equities turned net sellers on Wednesday.Foreign portfolio investors offloaded equities worth Rs 1,119.1 crore, according to data from the National Stock Exchange.
+Overseas investors in Indian equities turned net sellers on Thursday.Foreign portfolio investors offloaded equities worth Rs 706.8 crore, according to data from the National Stock Exchange.

-On the other hand, domestic institutional investors remained net buyers for the 11th day in a row and mopped up equities worth Rs 1,757.4 crore, according to NSE data.
+On the other hand, domestic institutional investors remained net buyers for the 13th day in a row and mopped up stocks worth Rs 3,398.9 crore, according to NSE data.

-Institutions net bought Rs 8,271.2 crore worth of equities in December so far, and net sold Rs 7,180.7 crore worth of Indian equities till date in 2022.
+So far in December 2022, institutions have net bought Rs 14,098.5 crore worth of equities and net sold Rs 1,353.3 crore worth of Indian equities.

 ADVERTISEMENT